Chinese 'wolf warrior' diplomats yell at Xinjiang criticism | ExBulletin

 “The uncertainty of the international environment also gives Beijing a particular strategic development space to challenge the existing international order,” said Zhao Alexandre Huang, academic at Gustave Eiffel University in France.

-The signal strength and looming costs for non-compliance can lead to friction with some states, but could falter others, said Chong Ja Ian of the National University of Singapore.
+The signaling force and looming costs of non-compliance can lead to friction with some states, but could falter others, said Chong Ja Ian of the National University of Singapore.

-Countries dependent on Chinese trade “are more likely to submit,” he said, adding that those experienced in handling Chinese pressure might find it easier to overcome Beijing’s wrath.
+Nations dependent on Chinese trade “are more likely to submit,” he said, adding that those with experience in handling Chinese pressure might find it easier to overcome Beijing’s wrath.

-But if it wants to point out costs in opposing China, Beijing could move forward to demonstrating “the ability and determination to escalate at every moment of confrontation,” Duchatel said.
+But if it wants to point out the costs in opposing China, Beijing could move towards demonstrating “its ability and determination to escalate at every moment of confrontation,” Duchatel said.

 While the Wolf Warriors have overturned many diplomatic assumptions, the rise of social media has not all benefited Beijing.

-In September 2020, a Twitter account owned by Liu Xiaoming, China’s longtime ambassador to Britain, “liked” a foot fetish porn video on Twitter.
+In September 2020, a Twitter account owned by Liu Xiaoming, longtime Chinese ambassador to Britain, “liked” a foot fetish porn video on Twitter.
 He played the incident like a hack.

 Liu retired a few months later.